-Place the pork in a large stockpot or Dutch oven along with the quartered onion, garlic bulb, bay leaves, peppercorns, and 2 teaspoons of salt.
-Cover with water (at least 5 to 6 cups) and bring to a boil over high heat.
-Reduce the heat to low and simmer for 3 hours.
+In a large stockpot or Dutch oven add the pork, onion, garlic, bay leaves, peppercorns, and salt.
+Cover with water enough water to submerge the meat.
+Bring to a boil over high heat.
+Reduce the heat to low and simmer until the meat is fork-tender, about 3 hours.

-With a slotted spoon, remove the pork pieces to a bowl and set them aside.
+With a slotted spoon, remove the pork pieces to a large bowl and set aside.

-Strain the broth through a fine-mesh strainer into a bowl; discard the solids.
+Strain the broth through a fine-mesh strainer into a large bowl; discard the solids.

-When the pork is cool enough to handle, shred it and remove any bones.
+When the pork is cool enough to handle, shred it, discarding any bones.
 At this point, you may refrigerate the meat and broth in separate bowls and finish later or the next day.

-Measure 4 cups of the pork broth into a large saucepan and add the sage, thyme, and oregano.
+Add 4 cups of the pork broth to a large saucepan.
+Add the sage, thyme, and oregano.
 (If you have leftover broth, put it in a container and refrigerate or freeze it to use in other recipes.)
 Bring the broth to a boil; reduce the heat to low, and simmer for 5 minutes.

 Gradually whisk the cornmeal into the simmering broth.
-Bring the mixture to a boil; reduce the heat to low and simmer, frequently stirring, until thickened, about 20 to 25 minutes.
+Bring the mixture to a boil.
+Reduce the heat to low and simmer, stirring frequently until thickened, 12 to 15 minutes.

-Meanwhile, put the shredded pork in a food processor and pulse until finely chopped.
-Alternatively, put it through a meat grinder fitted with a coarse disc.
-If you chop the pork by hand, chop it as finely as possible.
+Meanwhile, put the shredded pork in a food processor, in batches if necessary, and pulse until finely chopped.
+Alternatively, put it through a meat grinder fitted with a coarse disc, or chop the pork by hand as finely as possible.

-Line a 9-by-5-inch or 8 1/2-by-4 1/2-inch loaf pan with parchment paper, leaving some overhang for easy removal later.
-Spoon the scrapple mixture into the pan and then spread to form a loaf.
-Let cool, then cover and refrigerate for at least 3 hours, until firm.
+Line a 9 x 5-inch or 8 1/2 x 4 1/2-inch loaf pan with parchment paper, leaving some overhang for easy removal later.
+Spoon the scrapple mixture into the pan, spreading and flattening it to form a loaf.
+Let cool, then cover and refrigerate until firm, 3 hours or more.

-Heat 2 tablespoons of vegetable oil in a heavy skillet.
+Heat 2 tablespoons of oil in a large, heavy-duty skillet.